ONLY ON 2: Alderman Says Action Will Be Taken As McKinley Park Parking Lot Has Been Turned Into Fast And Furious Drag Strip

 CHICAGO (CBS) — Fast and furious neighbors have turned a parking lot into a drag strip – ticking off residents of the McKinley Park neighborhood.

 As CBS 2’s Charlie De Mar reported Wednesday night, some changes are finally coming to the strip mall housing a Mariano’s store at Archer and Ashland avenues where the drag racing has been happening.
-But is a problem years in the making.READ MORE: Chicago Weather: Morning Show Showers For Northwest Indiana
+But is a problem years in the making.READ MORE: Watch The Derek Chauvin Trial Live

 The parking lot is covered in thick black tire marks.
 It is a regular meetup spot for car enthusiasts, but it’s a nuisance for people who live nearby, and it is keeping people away from stores.